splitkb.com

 This step is optional.

-You should perform this step if you chose the OLED displays or wish to use other I2C-enabled accessories.
+You should perform this step if you chose the OLED displays or wish to use other I2C-enabled accessories, either right away or possibly in the future.
 If not, you can go to the next step using the button below.

 If you skip this step, you can still add the parts of this step later by following the instructions on this page.